Winklevoss twins use bitcoins to book space trip

 The six-passenger, two-pilot SpaceShipTwo is hauled into the air by a twin-hull carrier jet and then released.

-The upcoming flights are designed to reach altitudes of more than 65 miles (100 km) above Earth, high enough to see the curvature of the planet set against the blackness of space.
+The upcoming flights are designed to reach altitudes of more than 65 miles above Earth, high enough to see the curvature of the planet set against the blackness of space.

 (Reporting by Noel Randewich; Editing by Jonathan Oatis)